top of page

 Contact Us

-Are you passionate about driving real change and supporting community resilience?
+Are you passionate about creating real change and strengthening community resilience?
 We’d love to hear from you.
-Whether you’re a donor, volunteer, or partner, your support helps bring our vision to life — strengthening women’s leadership and building thriving, resilient communities.
+Whether you're a donor, volunteer, partner, or simply curious, your support helps us uplift women’s leadership and grow thriving, sustainable communities.

-Thank you for your interest in Kuumba Community Foundation — we’re excited to connect with you!
+Thank you for your interest in Kuumba Community Foundation — we look forward to connecting with you.

 Thanks for submitting!